cuteworks/powerline/README.md

 * The `cuteworks-powerline` service is running and set to start automatically
 * The service is ready to respond to HTTP requests on port 22026

-At this point, check to make sure the service is running.
+At this point, check to make sure the service is running, and optionally add the cuteworks user to your user group so it can access any scripts you may want to keep in your home directory.

 ```
 systemctl status cuteworks-powerline
+sudo gpasswd -a cuteworks {your username}
 ```

 The service should be "Active".
 If not, check the above steps again and make sure the installation directory and application script are accessible by the `cuteworks` user.